 4 who redeems your life from the pit and crowns you with love and compassion,

-To be redeemed means to recover.
+To be redeemed means to be bought back, or to recover.
 In the KJV translation, it states that we are redeemed from destruction.
 Sin always leads to destruction.
 The Bible tells us that Jesus has paid the penalty for our sins.
 When he was dying on the cross, Jesus simply said, “It is finished,” which also means “paid in full.”
 This meant that he payed it all.